sde1000/quicktill/README.md

 replaced lots of embedded SQL with the sqlalchemy ORM; this enables the code be rather more readable!
-There is also a django-based reporting interface to the till database that makes use of the ORM models defined here in quicktill/models.py; that's in a separate repository (probably not yet published).
+There is also a django-based reporting interface to the till database that makes use of the ORM models defined here in quicktill/models.py; it's included in quicktill/tillweb/ but is out of date.

-I intend to start using this branch in one of my pubs (probably the Pembury) sometime in late 2013 or early 2014, once the "members of staff have NFC ID cards to bring up their personal page on the register" feature has been implemented and I'm happy the whole thing is stable.
-There might be some concept of till users and permissions by then, too.
+I intend to start using this branch in one of my pubs (probably the Pembury) in early 2014, once the "members of staff have NFC ID cards to bring up their personal page on the register" feature has been implemented and I'm happy the whole thing is stable.

 Getting started
 ---------------